pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_misc.md

 ## Reconnect[​](#reconnect)

-Force the SDK to attempt reconnection to PubNub.
+Force the SDK to attempt reconnecting to PubNub.

 ### Method(s)[​](#methods-4)